civa/daxchain/README.md

 --identity: your full-node's name.
 --password: your account's password.
 --networkid: our network ID.
---sdx-testnet: required when the networkid is testnet(89).
+--dax-testnet: required when the networkid is testnet(89).
 --port: your full-node's listening port (default to 30303) --rpc, --rpccorsdomain, --rpcaddr, --rpcport, --rpcvhosts: your full-node will accept RPC requests at 8545 TCP.
 --ws, --wsaddr, --wsport, --wsorigins: your full-node will accept Websocket requests at 8546 TCP.